rose-pine/kvantum/readme.md

 >based on [Catppuccin's Kvantum theme](https://github.com/Catppuccin/kvantum)
 ## Usage

-1. Download the theme of your choice from the `themes/` directory
+1. Download the theme of your choice from the `dist/` directory
+2. Extract the archive
-2. Open Kvantum Manager
+4. Open Kvantum Manager
-3. Select the downloaded theme folder
+5. Select the extracted theme folder
-4. Install
+6. Install
-5. Change the theme
+7. Change the theme

 ## Gallery
 **Rosé Pine Iris**